How Play-Calling Tendencies Affect Fantasy Football (2019)

 Zac Taylor, Bengals

-Zac Taylor has been an assistant under Sean McVay for the last two seasons and is expected to be the primary playcaller in Cincinnati, despite coaching alongside the experienced Bill Callahan who will serve as OC.
+Zac Taylor has been an assistant under Sean McVay for the last two seasons and is expected to be the primary playcaller in Cincinnati.
 Taylor is coming from an offense that has been one of the most pass-heavy in the league over the last two years and he is inheriting a team that has ranked in the top half of the league in neutral passing rate in three of the last four seasons, including two top-10 finishes.

 Technically Taylor does have some play-calling experience as he was the interim OC for the Dolphins for five weeks in 2015.
 In that stretch, Taylor let Ryan Tannehill throw 56.8% of the time in neutral game script, a rate that would have ranked 21st that season.